YatharthChauhan2362/Devops-Learning/Docker/docker-commands.md

-    docker kill - To kill a running Docker container docker commit - To save the changes and create a new image docker tag - To add a tag to a Docker image in a registry.
+    docker kill - To kill a running Docker container docker commit - To save the changes and create a new image docker tag - To add a tag to a Docker image in a registry. docker container inspect: This command displays detailed information about a specific container.

 # docker installation